 To prepare for your autonomic test, please follow these instructions:

-- No medications that may interfere with the test.
-Once your test is scheduled, you will receive a list of medications that may need to be stopped before the test because they may affect the results.
+- Once your test is scheduled, you will receive a list of medications that may affect the results of the test.
+You will be asked to discuss your medications with your physician.

 - No nicotine (cigarettes) for eight (8) hours before the test.